nasa/GMSEC_API/README.txt

 ﻿This README file provides general information regarding the GMSEC API, its supported middleware, and example programs.

 IMPORTANT NOTE:
-All C2MS-PIPE (formerly known as C2MS-11b) and GMSEC message templates have been removed from the open-source distributions of the GMSEC API, including within releases posted in the past.
-If attempting to use releases 4.5 through 4.9.1, pass the gmsec-schema-level=0 configuration option when instantiating a Connection or ConnectionManager object.
-This will load C2MS message templates.
+   The open-source distribution of the GMSEC API only includes C2MS message templates.
+All C2MS-PIPE (formerly known as C2MS-11b) and NASA/GMSEC Addendum to C2MS message templates have been removed from the open-source distribution of the GMSEC API, including within releases posted in the past.

+   If attempting to use releases 4.5 through 4.9.1, use the connection config- uration option gmsec-schema-level=0 to load the C2MS message templates.

    If C2MS-PIPE or GMSEC message templates are required, please send a request to gmsec-support@lists.nasa.gov for further guidance on how to acquire these.

 1. DISTRIBUTIONS